Israel admits 2007 Syrian 'nuclear reactor' strike for first time

 Four F-16s and four F-15s were involved in the strike, with the operation beginning at 10:30 pm on September 5 and the planes returning at 2:30 am the following day.

-Grainy footage of the strike included in the material shows a target locking on to a building that is blown apart shortly afterwards.
+Grainy footage of the strike included in the material shows a target locking on to a building that is blown apart shortly afterward.

 Israel determined that the alleged reactor was "totally disabled, and that the damage done was irreversible."

-Israeli armed forces chief of staff Lieutenant General Gadi Eisenkot, northern commander at the time, recalled in a video in the material meeting with his officers shortly before the raid.
+Israeli military chief of staff Lieutenant General Gadi Eisenkot, who was northern commander at the time, recalled in a video in the material meeting with his officers shortly before the raid.

 "I don't give them the exact details of the target and its essence, but I say that there's going to be a significant attack in the upcoming 24-48 hours, an event that in low likeliness could lead to war," he said.